dropwizard/dropwizard/docs/source/manual/upgrade-notes/upgrade-notes-5_0_x.rst

 * Bug fixes and stability improvements
 * Enhanced Jakarta Persistence 3.1 support

 For applications using Dropwizard's Hibernate integration, most changes should be transparent.
-However, if you use Hibernate APIs directly, review the `Hibernate migration guides <https://github.com/hibernate/hibernate-orm/blob/main/migration-guide.adoc>`_.
+However, if you use Hibernate APIs directly, review the `Hibernate migration guide <https://docs.jboss.org/hibernate/orm/6.6/migration-guide/migration-guide.html>`_.

 Liquibase 4.33.x upgrade
 ------------------------